YOUR SUPPORT MATTERS

 If you have life insurance you have probably named your spouse, children or other relative as the beneficiary.
 We are not suggesting that you change that, just that you include us as well.
 We’re happy for whatever you choose to leave us!
 As with the gift from an IRA, it is a simple matter to request a change of beneficiary form from the insurance company and follow the instructions.

-Information collected: Here are the types of donor information that we collect and maintain:
+Information collected: Here are the types of member or donor information that we collect and maintain:

 - contact information: name, organization/church, complete address, phone number, email address;